 - Particularly, the planar plate DMA is a unique device, offering compelling simplicity of integration as a front-end into a preexisting MS with an atmospheric pressure source (the integration to form a DMA-MS instrument requires essentially no change in the vacuum system of the MS).

-You can take a quick look to selected customer application examples (Figure 2).
+SEADM DMAs are reference in the State of the Art (Figure 2).
 For more information please see our DMA technology brochure and discover what DMA can do for you.

 If you have questions, please do not hesitate to contact, SEADM’s engineering team will be glad to analyse your use case and see how we can help.

 DMA product range